 The authoring environment of AEM provides various mechanisms for organizing and editing your content.
 The tools provided are accessed from the various consoles and page editors.

-The Sites console allows you to navigate and manage your website, using the header bar, toolbar, action icons (applicable for the selected resource), breadcrumbs and when selected, secondary rails (for example, timeline and references).
+The Sites console lets you navigate and manage your website, using the header bar, toolbar, action icons (applicable for the selected resource), breadcrumbs and when selected, secondary rails (for example, timeline and references).

 For example, column view: